krishaamer/green-filter-research/research/methodology.md

 Take the metrics from the several frameworks and display them on the product and company level?
-People can choose their own framework and see product data through that lens and vocabularys.
+People can choose their own framework and see product data through that lens and vocabularies.

 | Col1                    | Col2           | Col3 |
 |-------------------------|----------------|------|